School and Childcare Exclusion List: Information for Parents

 In an effort to help protect well children from unnecessary exposure to contagious or infectious diseases, South Carolina requires that children and staff with certain diseases and conditions stay home from school or childcare while contagious.

 DHEC publishes the School and Childcare Exclusion List each year.
-The Exclusion List explains how long an ill child, student, school employee, or childcare employee should stay out of school or childcare, and what is needed before the child/student or employee is permitted to return.
+The Exclusion List explains how long ill children and staff should stay out of school or childcare, and what is needed before the child/student or employee is permitted to return.

-If you have any questions about the School or Childcare Exclusion Lists or about ways to help children stay healthy, please call your child's childcare provider, school or your local health department.
+If you have any questions about the School and Childcare Exclusion List, please contact your child's school, childcare or your local health department.

 If the answer to any of these questions is "Yes," please keep your child out of school or childcare.

 When should my sick child stay home from school or childcare?

 If your child feels too sick to go to school or childcare, or has one of the illnesses on this website, please keep him or her home.

 Does my child need to stay home when he or she just has a cold?

 Most children with mild colds who have no fever and who feel well enough to go to school or childcare do not need to stay home.
 Most colds spread in the 1-3 days before children show symptoms such as a runny nose or minor cough.